JoeCare/DnDicesGenerator/README.md

 # DnDicesGenerator
-rolls generator for personal use during RPG sessions
+Finally or maybe initially...
+It has to be short script for personal use during RPG sessions.
+Still Action.py file contains Generator reasonably compatibile with Dungeons & Dragons 3.5 mechanics.